Hero (Enrique Iglesias song): Chart performance

 "Hero" topped many charts in the US including the Billboard adult contemporary chart for fifteen weeks.
 On the latter, the song would re-enter the top ten a year later, the first song ever to do so.
 The song peaked at number three on the Billboard Hot 100 chart, though it is actually his most played song on the chart, outdoing prior singles "Bailamos" and "Be with You", both of which went to number one on the chart.
 A remixed recording also topped the Billboard Hot Dance Club Play chart in January 2002.

 In January 2002, the song was released in the UK, where it debuted at number 86 before jumping 85 places to number one, where it remained for four weeks.
 Up to this point, Iglesias had already had two hits in the UK ("Bailamos" and "Could I Have This Kiss Forever") but was still largely unknown.
 "Hero" was seen as his breakthrough in the UK and it became the third best-selling single of 2002 there, whilst Escape was also the third best-selling album of the year.
 With sales of 836,500, "Hero" was the 17th best-selling single of the 2000s in the UK.
 In April 2015, it was announced that the song had sold 1 million copies in the UK.

 In Australia, the song reached number one on the ARIA Chart, becoming his first number-one in that country.
-The song also topped the charts in Spain, Switzerland, Romania, Ireland and Canada.
+The song also topped the charts in Spain, Switzerland, Portugal, Romania, Ireland and Canada.
 This is one of Iglesias' best-selling singles and has sold 8 million copies.